 Crystal Wade, M.Ed.

 Ms. Wade was born in Madrid, Spain to two Air Force veterans from Arizona and Tennessee.
-In her early childhood years she lived in San Diego, California and Reno, Nevada.
+In her early childhood she lived in San Diego, California and Reno, Nevada.
 Later, from 6th grade to 11th grade, she moved to Cairo, Egypt.
 Her senior year she relocated to Ohio and attended The Ohio State University where she attained a dual major in Communication Analysis and Practice along with Spanish Linguistics.
-In 2009, she joined the Teach for America organization and began her career in Greenwood Mississippi.
-Since then, she has had the opportunity to work in various school across the state in various capacities but she is excited to
+In 2009, she joined the Teach for America organization and began her career in Greenwood, Mississippi.
+Since then, she has had the opportunity to work in various schools across the state in various capacities.
+She is excited to

 call Gulfport home.
 Ms. Wade has three core beliefs and they are: